miriamkw/GluPredKit/README.md

 ## Disclaimers and limitations
 * Datetimes that are fetched from Tidepool API are received converted to timezone offset +00:00.
 There is no way to get information about the original timezone offset from this data source.
-* Bolus doses that are fetched from Tidepool API does not include the end date of the dose delivery.
-* Metrics assumes mg/dL for the input.
-* Note that the difference between how basal rates are registered.
-Bolus doses are however consistent across.
-Hopefully it is negligible.

 ## License